Forward Prediction for Physical Reasoning: Experiments

-{ \bf How do forward-prediction agents compare to the state-of-the-art?} Hitherto, all our experiments assumed access to $\tau=3$ input frames, which is not the setting considered in~\cite{bakhtin2019phyre}.
+\paragraph{How do forward-prediction agents compare to the state-of-the-art on PHYRE?} Hitherto, all our experiments assumed access to $\tau=3$ input frames, which is not the setting considered by~\cite{bakhtin2019phyre}.
 To facilitate comparisons with prior work, we develop an \modeldec{} agent that requires only $\tau=1$ input frame: we pad the first frame with $2$ empty frames and train the model exclusively on roll-outs that start from the first frame and do not use teacher forcing.
 We refer to the resulting model as \modeldecjointOneF{}.
-Table~\ref{tab:expts:sota} compares the performance of \modeldecjointOneF{} to the state-of-the-art on PHYRE~\cite{bakhtin2019phyre} in terms of AUCCESS and success percentage @ 10 (\emph{i.e.}, the percentage of tasks that were solved within 10 attempts).
-The results show that \modeldecjointOneF{} outperforms the previous best reported agent (FiLM-DQN~\cite{bakhtin2019phyre}) in terms of metrics in both the within and the cross-template settings.
+Table~\ref{tab:expts:sota} compares the performance of \modeldecjointOneF{} to the state-of-the-art on PHYRE in terms of AUCCESS and success percentage @ 10 (\emph{i.e.}, the percentage of tasks that were solved within 10 attempts).
+The results show that \modeldecjointOneF{} outperforms the previous best reported agents in terms of metrics in both the within and the cross-template settings.
 In the within-template setting, the performance of \modeldecjointOneF{} increases substantially for large $\tau'$.
 This demonstrates the benefits of using a forward-prediction modeling approach to PHYRE in that setting.
-Having said that, forward-prediction did not help in our experiments in the cross-template setting, presumably, because our forward-prediction models do not generalize well across templates.
+Having said that, forward-prediction did not help in the cross-template setting, presumably, because rollouts on unseen templates, while realistic, were not accurate enough to solve the tasks.